 The Group leases various motor vehicles, office and service center buildings.
 Lease terms are negotiated on an individual basis and contain a wide range of different terms and conditions.

-The average effective interest rates per annum at the end of the reporting period for lease liabilities is 2.95% to 4.22%.
+The average effective interest rates per annum at the end of the reporting period for lease liabilities is 2.95% to 4.22% (2020: 2.95% to 4.22%).

 17. Deferred Taxation